martinmajsec/martinmajsec.github.io/_pages/about.md

 My favorite approach to mathematical problems is setting up inequalities.
 When that doesn't work, I also like boxing and swimming.

-For my biography, see my CV.
 Check out my projects on [GitHub](https://github.com/martinmajsec).

 [Last updated on December 5th 2024]